Skip to main content

 Common pitfalls

-Dropping the negative sign
+Dropping a negative sign

 Key takeaways